apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ### Privilege

 The database provides a variety of operations, and not all users can perform all operations.
 If a user can perform an operation, the user is said to have the privilege to perform the operation. privileges are divided into data management privilege (such as adding, deleting and modifying data) and authority management privilege (such as creation and deletion of users and roles, granting and revoking of privileges, etc.).
 Data management privilege often needs a path to limit its effective range, which is a subtree rooted at the path's corresponding node.
+Note: the path wildcard is not allowed in granting privileges.

 ### Role